Finiteness and the Emergence of Dualities

 Our task then is to understand how the finiteness of the number of ground states of the sigma model with target space\footnote{To be precise, the moduli space of scalars $\mathcal{M}$ gets enlarged as we compactify all spatial dimensions, embedding within some larger space $\widetilde{\mathcal{M}}$ .
 Our statements, while technically applying to the volume growth of $\widetilde{\mathcal{M}}$, will also carry over to $\mathcal{M}$.
 This is due to the fact that the embedding $\C{M} \into \widetilde{\C{M}}$ is isometric, at least asymptotically in the additional moduli directions.
 More specifically, there can be instanton corrections to the $\mathcal{M}$ metric upon a torus compactification due to Euclidean branes wrapping the torus, but these are insignificant in the large-volume limit of the compact torus.
 Thus, if $\mathcal{M}$ is non-compactifiable, then so is $\widetilde{\mathcal{M}}$.} $\mathcal{M}$ places a restriction on the volume growth of $\mathcal{M}_{\Lambda}$ as one approaches its asymptotic boundary $\Lambda\rightarrow 0$.
 Indeed, when we take $\Lambda\rightarrow 0$, the ground states of the sigma model are the only states in the EFT description that we may expect to make good sense in a duality invariant setup.
-Thus, they are in some sense the only states that we should count when studying the sigma model probing $\C{M}$ in this limit.
+In particular, higher energy states will be sensitive to the tower of light states present in the $\Lambda\rightarrow 0$ limit.
 Provided the sigma model has at least two real supercharges (which would be the case if the higher dimensional theory has any supersymmetry for $d>2$), then its space of ground states is known from supersymmetric quantum mechanics \cite{Witten:1982im} to be the space of harmonic $p$-forms on $\mathcal{M}$ for all $0 \leq p \leq \dim \C{M}$ (up to finite multiplicity depending on the amount of supersymmetry).
 For example, if a $p$-form is written in local coordinates as $f(X_i)dX_1\wedge ... dX_p$, then it corresponds to a state $f(X_i)\psi^{(1)}_0...\psi^{(p)}_0\ket{0}$ where $\psi^{(i)}_0$ are the zero-modes for the superpartners to the $X_i$ fields.
 See \cite{Witten:1982im} and the review in Chapter 10 of \cite{hori_mirror_2003} for more details.

 For such harmonic $p$-forms to correspond to physical vacuum states, these states must be normalizable.
 For a state $\ket{\alpha}$ corresponding to a $p$-form $\alpha_p\in \Omega^{p}(\mathcal{M})$, this means that